 Note: Private browsing simply allows you to browse the web without websites being recorded in your web history.
 If you exit out of the Safari browser, and even if you close the app, relaunching will bring up all open tabs with private browsing turned on.
 If you usually prefer to browse without private browsing turned on, you should turn it off after each session.

 How to Turn On Private Browsing in Previous Versions of iOS:

 Previous to iOS 7, the switch to turn on Private Browsing was kept in the iPad's settings along with all of the other settings for Safari.
 This means you will have to exit out of Safari to turn on or turn off Private Browsing.

 First, go to the iPad settings by tapping the settings icon.
 Get help getting into the iPad's settings.

 Next, scroll down the left-side window until you locate Safari.
-When you tap Safari, the safari's settings will show up in the main window.
+When you tap Safari, the settings will show up in the main window.

 To turn on/off private browsing, move the tab either to "on" or "off".